- Housing and Residence Life Home

 What is the communication strategy?

-Residential housing, in conjunction with University Communications & Marketing, will be notifying students and the campus community of the status of the project via compass, email messages and social media outlets.
-Residential Housing will also be conducting community meetings in the halls directly affected.
+Housing and Residence Life, in conjunction with University Communications & Marketing, will be notifying students and the campus community of the status of the project via compass, email messages and social media outlets.
+Housing and Residence Life will also be conducting community meetings in the halls directly affected.

 Who should I contact for more information about this project?